LuK74/rust-parallel-docs/tracking-sheet.md

         - create temporary file in the crate (directory ./tmp/)
         - handle the case of file with same names (use version notation, ex : toto, toto(1), toto(2))
     + fix of a few bugs
+- execution flow :
+    + comment on the code
+    + new test
+        - incident : If an error occurs during the execution of the command then we fall into an infinite wait.